toughpixels/toughpixels.github.io/content/tips/hugo-fastest-custom-setup-making-a-theme/index.md

 ---
-title: The Fastest Custom Hugo Setup; Copying A Theme Skeleton
+title: The Fastest Custom Hugo Setup; Copying An Empty Theme
 image: charlotte-coneybeer-l9vxw4a9qzm-unsplash.jpg
 description: Hugo is perfect for building extremely customized websites.
-If you want to get started without a theme, here's a trick to create the empty files you'll work with.
+If you want to get started without a theme, here's a fast way to create the empty files you'll work with, and what to put in them.
 tags:
   - Hugo
   - Beginner